 Transferred to a more advanced rehab, Morris realizes the heavy brace (halo vest) to keep his neck straight is affecting his balance.
-A fall postpones the removal of the vest, knocking his spirits down.
+A fall postpones the removal of the vest, which sets him back in his recovery.

 Soon the halo vest is removed, and he gains control of his legs.
 Pleased with his progress, the rehab sets a release date for mid-November, but Morris wants to achieve his goal of walking first.
 The time pressure and Sandy’s concerns over his health, their financial security and loosing their home crush his spirits.
 His vision of his “other self” help him get back on track.

 After a few weeks of intense therapy, and encouragement from his peers, Morris is finally able to walk unassisted, and Sandy, his family and friends gather to watch him walk out of the door on his own two feet and go home.